stephanrauh/extended-pdf-viewer-showcase/src/app/troubleshooting/text.md

 ## When I select or find text, the selection is slightly off

 The text layer doesn't match the real positions of the text.
 It's a good approximation, but it's not perfect.
 More often than not, the selection is half a character off, sometimes even more.
-There's nothing you can do about it - except offering your help at the base project, <a href="https://github.com/mozilla/pdf.js">pdf.js</a>.
+There's nothing you can do about it - except offering your help at the base project, <a target="#" href="https://github.com/mozilla/pdf.js">pdf.js</a>.
 The project support almost every language and every font of the world, so it's hard to get it right.

 ## Why is the text layer deactivated by default?

 The PDF viewer is a lot faster if it doesn't have to render the text layer.
 That's why you have to activate the text layer manually.

+## Problems with Internet Explorer 11
+The library is intended to be used with IE11 - but every once in a while, a new incompatibility pops up.
+Bear with me.
+I don't use Windows to develop the library, so testing IE11 isn't that easy.

+The latest error I've seen is caused by another library, zone.js.
+Version 0.11.1 of zone.js is incompatible with IE11.
+If I've got it correctly, this will be fixed with version 0.11.2.
+What I can tell for sure is downgrading to version 0.10.3 fixes the bug.
+More details <a target="#" href="https://github.com/angular/angular/issues/38561">in the GitHub ticket</a>.

 ## Trouble with printing (aka: compatibility to Bootstrap and other CSS frameworks)